 - providing all registry and business unit managers with resources for early intervention including roles and responsibilities, and

-- national recording and systems management of work health and safety throughout the courts, managed through the National Workplace Health and Safety Committee.
+- continued monitoring of national issues and trends through the National Work Health and Safety Committee.

 Ongoing wellbeing initiatives included:

-- ergonomic assessments of workstations, provision of ergonomic furniture, access to a free employee assistance program, annual influenza vaccinations, access to peer support officers, first aid officers and harassment contact officers were all provided for the Court's employees on an ongoing basis.
+- employees have access to ergonomic assessments of workstations, ergonomic furniture, a free employee assistance program, annual influenza vaccinations, peer support officers, first aid officers and harassment contact officers

-- the Court's local work health and safety committees continued to meet throughout 2013–14.
-None of the Court's locations reported work health and safety audits requiring serious investigations during the year.
+- the local health and safety committees continued to meet throughout 2015–16 and no locations reported health and safety audits requiring serious investigations during the year, and

-The Family Court and Federal Circuit Court is a prescribed agency under the Financial Management and Accountability Act 1997.
+The Family Court and Federal Circuit Court is a non-corporate commonwealth entity under the Public Governance, Performance and Accountability Act 2013.

 Operating revenue and expenses